buwilliams/the-book/README.md

 # Learning Rust

-I'm reading and working throug the exercises provided in [The Book](https://doc.rust-lang.org/book).
+I'm reading and working through the exercises provided in [The Book](https://doc.rust-lang.org/book).

 ## Notes